 As a result of spinal stenosis, you may experience persistent pain in your back or neck, depending on where the spinal narrowing occurs.
 Pain can also radiate into your arms and legs, which can interfere with your daily activities and your mobility.

 Pain Institute of Southern Arizona continues to be on the cutting edge of medicine, offering a ground breaking treatment for Lumbar Spinal Stenosis.
-Our physicians are the first and ONLY providers in Southern Arizona to perform the Vertiflex procedure, a long-lasting solution to the symptoms of lower back and leg pain.
+The procedure is called Vertiflex and it is a long-lasting solution to the symptoms of lower back and leg pain.

 The procedure is a simple, minimally invasive treatment which can provide effective long-term relief by lifting pressure off the nerves to alleviate leg and back pain: